 Total: $71.97 $55.97

 Auto delivery every 3 months for $50.37.

-CPAP therapy requires a mask to deliver proper oxygen to the airway and prevent snoring.
+CPAP therapy uses a mask to deliver proper oxygen to the airways.
 But did you know that multiple types of masks exist to suit different needs?

 Before we discuss the different types of CPAP masks, it’s important to note that you should always consult with your sleep specialist before switching mask types.
 Not every mask is suitable for every case of sleep apnea.

-That said, it’s worth looking into the differences between each type of mask to find out which one is right for you.
+That said, it’s worth looking into the differences between each type of mask to find out which one is best for you.

 It can take some experimenting to find the mask that works best for your sleep preferences and airway health needs.

 There are three main types of masks on the market today: full face CPAP masks, nasal CPAP masks, and CPAP nose pillows.

 The most common and straightforward type is a full face mask, which may have been included with your CPAP machine.
 This mask covers both the nose and the mouth and is known for being the most uncomfortable of the three options available.